BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-a/README.md

 ## **Usage and Collaboration**

 - All data and resources in this repository adhere to public data-sharing protocols, ensuring compliance with privacy and ethical standards.
-- We welcome feedback from Councilor Anderson and stakeholders to refine and expand the analyses as needed.
+- We welcome feedback from Boston Councilor's Office and stakeholders to refine and expand the analyses as needed.

 Let us know if you have additional suggestions for improvement or require access to specific files.